Joan Davis

-Josephine Madonna Davis (June 29, 1912 – May 23, 1961) a.k.a.
-"Joan Davis" was an American comedic actress whose career spanned vaudeville, film, radio, and television.
+Josephine Madonna Davis (June 29, 1912 – May 23, 1961), known professionally as Joan Davis, was an American comedic actress whose career spanned vaudeville, film, radio, and television.
 Remembered best for the 1950s television comedy I Married Joan, Davis had a successful earlier career as a screen actress (notably in the Abbott and Costello comedy Hold That Ghost), and a leading star of 1940s radio comedy.

 Born in Saint Paul, Minnesota, she was the only child of LeRoy Davis and Nina Mae (née Sinks) Davis, who were married in St. Paul on November 23, 1910.
 Davis had been a performer since childhood.
 She appeared with her husband Si Wills in vaudeville.

 Career

 Films

-Davis' first film was a short subject for Educational Pictures titled Way Up Thar (1935), featuring a then-unknown Roy Rogers.
+Davis' first film was a short subject for Educational Pictures titled Way Up Thar (1935), a hillbilly comedy featuring a then-unknown Roy Rogers.
 Educational's distributor, Twentieth Century-Fox, signed Davis for feature films.
 Tall and lanky, with a comically flat speaking voice, she became known as one of the few female physical clowns of her time, and developed a reputation for flawless physical comedy.
 She appeared steadily in Fox features for several years (with Alice Faye, Shirley Temple, Jane Withers, The Ritz Brothers, and Sonja Henie, among others), playing supporting roles in major pictures and larger, featured roles in minor ones.

 By the early 1940s Fox was no longer making many comedies, and did not renew her contract.
 She began freelancing, first at Universal Pictures with Abbott and Costello, then Republic, then RKO with Kay Kyser and then Eddie Cantor.
 Columbia signed her to star in a pair of musical comedies with Jane Frazee, and she returned to RKO opposite Jack Haley in 1945 and Cantor in 1948.
 Her last motion picture was the Columbia comedy feature Harem Girl (1952).